dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

 ### 1. Calibration-Based Well Selection

 - **Calibration Loading**: Load saved 4-corner calibrations from `config/calibrations/`
-- **Checkbox Grid**: Visual grid of checkboxes for selecting wells
+- **Well Selection Window**: Separate window for selecting wells via checkboxes
+  - Opens via "Select Cells" button (enabled when calibration is loaded)
+  - Button is disabled when selection window is open
+  - Scrollable grid ensures all wells are visible
+  - All wells are checked by default
+  - **Check All / Uncheck All Buttons**: Quick selection controls in the window
+  - **Keyboard Shortcuts**:
+    - **Shift+Click**: Check all wells in the same row
+    - **Ctrl+Click**: Check all wells in the same column
+  - **GUI Instructions**: Helpful instructions displayed next to the grid explaining all interaction methods
 - **Auto-Generated Labels**: Wells labeled automatically (A1, A2, ..., B1, B2, etc.)
 - **Interpolated Positions**: All well positions calculated from 4-corner calibration
-- **Z Value**: Automatically set from calibration interpolation
+- **Z Value**: Automatically set from calibration interpolation (no manual entry)
 - **Pattern Selection**: Choose between "snake" (alternating row direction) or "raster" (consistent direction)
+- **Calibration Required**: Experiment cannot start without a loaded calibration
-- **Manual Entry Fallback**: Manual coordinate entry available when no calibration loaded (experiment blocked)
+- **No Manual Entry**: Manual coordinate entry has been removed - calibration is required

 ### 2. Timing Control